 WW II Veteran.
 Major League Baseball All Star Player for the Boston Red Sox in 1946.
 Boston Red Sox Hall of Fame.

 Mark Rothko, Class of 1921

 World Renowned Painter of Fine Art.
-Painting No. 6 (Violet, green and red) sold at Sotheby's for $186 million recording the painting as sixth on the Most Expensive Paintings in the World.
+Painting No. 6 (Violet, green and red) sold at Sotheby's for $186 million - Recorded as the sixth Most Expensive Paintings in the World.

 2020 - 2021 Inductees